iquipsys-positron/iqp-docs-rest/users/Sessions.md

 # <a name="restore-session">POST /sessions/restore</a>

 Restore expired session by id.
-Sesion id can be retreived from */sessions*.
+Sesion id can be retrieved from */sessions*.

 ### Request URL